ECamper - Common Questions

 The ECamper™ is an exciting product filling a market need for a small fuel-efficient camper vehicle.
 There are two factors that impact how fast we can build an ECamper.

-1. Our backlog changes based on the season, but typically our lead time ranges from 60 to 90 days.
+1. Our backlog changes based on the season.
+Due to high demand for campers, our current lead times are running about 6 months from date of order.
 In other words, that is the time needed between when an order is placed and when we need the car at the shop.

 2. Once your installation appointment date arrives, we will need your car on-site for 5 days to complete the conversion.